 How Do I Stop My Drains From Blocking?

-There are some easy tips on saving your drains from becoming clogged.
-All you need to do is adjust your daily routine and be cautious of what you put down your gutters.
+Some easy tips are for preventing clogged drains and maintaining your drainage system.
+All you need to do is adjust your daily routine and be cautious of what you put down your gutters and stormwater drains.

-• Dispose of cooking oil and used grease in a container and place in a garbage bin.
-Do not wash cooking grease down the sink.
+- Dispose of cooking oil and used grease in a container and place in a garbage bin.
+Do not wash cooking grease down the sink to prevent blocked drains.

-• Invest in a drain strainer to catch food scraps before reaching the sink opening.
-These can also be used in your shower drain to prevent hair clogs.
+- Invest in a drain strainer to catch food scraps before they reach the sink opening.
+These can also be used in shower drains to prevent hair clogs and other drain blockages.

-• Only flush water and human waste down the toilet, and be mindful of how much toilet paper you use.
+- Only flush water and human waste down the toilet, and be mindful of how much toilet paper you use to avoid blocked toilets.

-• The proper rubbish disposal is important as any items washed down your line can harm the drain system.
+- Proper rubbish disposal is vital, as items washed down the line can harm the sewer system and your household plumbing system.

-• Clearing your drains regularly through a local licensed plumber is the best way to avoid a clog in the line.
+- Clearing your drains regularly through a local licensed plumber is the best way to avoid a clog in the line and detect potential issues like a collapsed or crushed drain.

-• It would be best not to throw coffee grounds, paper towels, cat litter, paint and some household cleaners down the drain.
+- To maintain the health of your drainage system, it is best not to throw coffee grounds, paper towels, cat litter, paint, and some household cleaners down the drain.

 What Can I Pour Down A Drain To Unclog It?